mongodb/docs/source/reference/javascript.rst

    Explicitly creates a new collation.
 Because MongoDB creates collections implicitly when referenced, this command is primarily used for creating new capped collections.
+In some circumstances, you may use this command to pre-allocate space for a uncapped collection.

    Capped collections have maximum size or document counts that limit their ability to grow beyond maximum thresholds.
 All capped